 Date of the trip: 28/10/2017(Sat) Cloudy day

-Time I stayed: 2hrs
+The time I stayed: 2hrs

 Access: takes 30mins by bus from Inawashirotrain station猪苗代駅, bus to Goshikinuma Lake(Click here)